 With Greek pianist Vassilis Varvaresos he performs as a duo on a regular basis in both USA, Asia and in many European countries.
 In February 2016 this charismatic duo played in a sold-out Kleine Zaal of the Concertgebouw in Amsterdam, where they managed to whip up the audience to an outrageous enthusiasm.
 With German cellist Benedict Kloeckner and pianist Varvaresos, Noé forms the acclaimed Trio Bell’Arte.
 From 2005-’12 he was a member of the Trio Carlo van Neste (Brussels).

-Noé’s playing brings together immense technical ability and genuine emotion.
-His interest in modern music offers him fresh scope for his playing, combining strength, virtuosity and vigour with sensitivity.
-He recorded 6 CD’s, a.o. with pianists Vassilis Varvaresos and Mario Häring, and with his former Trio Carlo van Neste.
+Noé’s playing combines immense technical ability with genuine emotion.
+His interest in modern music provides him with fresh scope for his playing, combining strength, virtuosity and vigor with sensitivity.
+He has recorded 7 CD’s, a.o. with pianists Vassilis Varvaresos and Mario Häring, and with his former Trio Carlo van Neste.
+His newest CD, on ARS, with all sonatas for solo-violin of Eugène Ysaÿe, was released in November 2019 and was launched in several European cities.
+On this CD is included a world première: Etude Poème op.
+9, for violin and piano.
+The CD received critical acclaim, a.o. in The Strad (CD of the Month, March 2020), a nomination with Opus Klassik and a 10 (!) in Luister.

 Noé is playing a Tomasso Balestrieri (Mantua) from 1764.